GT-CHaRM/CHaRM.Backend/README.md

 ### Features

 Account Management
-Registration and Login for users of 3 types: visitors, employees, and admin
+- Registration and Login for users of 3 types: visitors, employees, and admin

-Ability to delete or modify accounts
+- Ability to delete or modify accounts

-Ability to change user preferences
+- Ability to change user preferences

-Ability to Log Items that are able to be handed off the the CHaRM facility to be recycled.
+- Ability to Log Items that are able to be handed off the the CHaRM facility to be recycled.

-Ability to Edit log items entries.
+- Ability to Edit log items entries.

-Ability for employees to view previous submissions.
+- Ability for employees to view previous submissions.

-Export to Excel Functionality.
+-Export to Excel Functionality.

 ### Currently, No Known Defects

 ### Previous Defects - FIXED

-UI styling error when upgrading react native versions.
+- UI styling error when upgrading react native versions.

-Crash when trying to change user's password or zipcode
+- Crash when trying to change user's password or zipcode

 ## Installation Guide